UPDATE: À la Recherche des Travaux Préparatoires: An Approach to Researching the Drafting History of International Agreements

 The Hague Conference on Private International Law is the best example of Model III.
 The first Hague conference was convened in 1893.
 In 1951, the Hague Conference became a permanent intergovernmental organization, founded on its Statute, which is an international agreement.
-The Conference has 81 member states (plus the European Union), but over 140 nations from all parts of the world are parties to one or more Hague conventions.
+The Conference has 85 member states (plus the European Union) and a further 69 states are not members but have become parties to one or more Hague conventions

 The working method of the Hague Conference can be summarized as follows.
 The Permanent Bureau (secretariat) undertakes preparatory work.
 Then preliminary drafts of a convention are drawn up by special commissions made up of governmental experts.
 The draft convention is then considered, debated, perhaps amended, and adopted at a plenary session of the Hague Conference, which convenes every four years.

 What kind of documentation is produced during the preparation of a Hague convention?
 We can identify at least the following kinds:

 - In one category, the documents of the preliminary work, which include such items as:

 - A report drawn up by the Permanent Bureau on the advisability of proceeding to draft a convention on the subject in question